rseln/ConwaysGameOfLife/README.md

 3. Any live cell with two or three live neighbours lives, unchanged, to the next generation
 4. Any dead cell with exactly three live neighbours will come to life

-The program would then iterate through many generations until all the cells are dead or when the user closes the program.
+The program would then iterate through many generations until all the cells died or until the user closes the program.